soudabeh19/repro-tools/README.md

     *Note: The output would be a dot format file which requiers to create appropriate representing file formats such as: svg, png and etc.

   * `dot -Tpng Graphmodel.dot -o Figure.png`
+___
 ## Predict
-___

 predict.py can be used to predict the elements of utility matrix _{M ij} when following the sequential generating of elements is a concern.
 (Ex. a comparison matrix of generated files from a same pipeline process in two different versions of an operating system)

-The sampling method options for fitting the training sets of the Alternating Least Square (ALS) are consist of:columns,rows,random-real,random-unreal,diagonal (random picking of j from a uniform distribution),triangular-L(Random-triangle-L: fewer i, more j),triangular-S(Random-triangular-S: more i, fewer j),Bias
+The sampling method options for fitting the training sets of the Alternating Least Square (ALS) are consist of:
+	columns
+	rows,random-real
+	random-unreal
+	diagonal (random picking of j from a uniform distribution) triangular-L(Random-triangle-L: fewer i, more j)
+	triangular-S(Random-triangular-S: more i, fewer j)
+	Bias

 ### Prerequisites:
 spark 2.2.0